-- 1. Data temporal requirements - Discrete data should be collected year round. - 2.
-Minimum data distribution and quantity requirements - Ten (10) discrete samples are required to make minerals attainment decisions. - Discrete samples must be evenly distributed over at least two (2) years and three (3) quarters per year. - 3.
-Spatial requirements - None that are not already covered in Phase I requirements.
+- 1. Data temporal requirements - Discrete data should be collected year-round. - 2.
+Minimum data distribution and quantity requirements - Ten (10) discrete samples are required to make minerals attainment decisions. - For streams and rivers, discrete samples must be evenly distributed over at least two (2) years and three (3) quarters per year. - For lakes and reservoirs a minimum of ten (10) quarterly samples. - 3.
+Spatial requirements - For streams and rivers, none that are not already covered in Phase I requirements. - For lakes and reservoirs, samples are to be taken within the epilimnion (if present).
+Sample depth shall be between 0.33 and 2.0 meters.

-ASSESSMENT METHODOLOGY FOR SITE SPECIFIC MINERAL QUALITY
+ASSESSMENT METHODOLOGY FOR SITE SPECIFIC MINERAL QUALITY FOR AQUATIC LIFE USE